 This bill establishes a new commission to study delivery models for emergency medical services (EMS) in New Hampshire, amending RSA 153-A by inserting a new subdivision titled "Commission to Study Delivery Models for Emergency Medical Services."
-The commission will consist of various members, including three representatives from the House, one from the Senate, and representatives from several associations related to fire, ambulance, hospitals, municipalities, and counties.
-The commission's responsibilities include reviewing the history and operation of EMS in the state, identifying barriers to service delivery, and making recommendations for sustainable EMS systems.
-The commission is required to report its findings and recommendations by November 1, 2025.
+The commission will consist of various members, including three representatives from the House of Representatives, one from the Senate, and representatives from several associations related to fire, ambulance, hospitals, municipalities, and counties.
+The commission is tasked with reviewing the history and operation of EMS delivery in the state, identifying barriers to service, and making recommendations for sustainable EMS systems.
+Legislative members will receive mileage reimbursement for their duties, and the commission is required to report its findings by November 1, 2025.

-Additionally, the bill includes a provision to repeal RSA 153-A:38 and its associated subdivision heading, which pertains to the commission studying EMS delivery models, effective November 1, 2025.
-The bill specifies that legislative members of the commission will receive mileage reimbursement and outlines the process for electing a chairperson and convening the first meeting.
-Importantly, the Office of Legislative Budget Assistant has indicated that this bill will have no fiscal impact on state, county, or local expenditures or revenue.
+Additionally, the bill includes a repeal of RSA 153-A:38 and the associated subdivision heading, which indicates that the previous commission structure is being replaced by this new commission.
+The effective date for the repeal is set for November 1, 2025, while the remainder of the act will take effect upon passage.
+The Office of Legislative Budget Assistant has indicated that this bill will have no fiscal impact on state, county, or local expenditures or revenue.

 Statutes affected: As Amended by the Senate: 153-A:38